papivot/pace-docs/PKS Cluster Access.md

 #### Service Account Tokens

 The following configuration gets added to the K8S apiserver to allow using Service Account Tokens for authentication.
-This is the method to access whe

 ```shell
 --service-account-key-file=/var/vcap/jobs/kube-apiserver/config/service-account-public-key.pem
 ```
 ##### Accessing cluster using Service Account Tokens
 *Not a recommended method.*

  #### OpenID Connect Tokens